SuhaanSR/SuhaanSR/README.md

-- 👋 Hi, I’m @SuhaanSR
+-  Hi!
+I’m @SuhaanSR,
-- 👀 I’m interested in AI, and full stack development
+-  I’m interested in AI, and full stack development,
-- 📫 How to reach me - suhaansrdev@gmail.com
+-  How to reach me - suhaansrdev@gmail.com,
-- 😄 Pronouns: He/Him
+-  Pronouns: He/Him.
-- ⚡ Fact: I'm 14 years old
+-  Fact: I'm 14 years old!

 <!---
 SuhaanSR/SuhaanSR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.